telerik/teststudio-docs/docs/features/dialogs-and-popups/html-popups.md

 > __Note__
 ><br>
 ><br>
-> There's a limitation in Test Studio in that it cannot tell the difference between the parent window and the popup window when the URL is the same.
-Test Studio will randomly connect to the right or wrong one and you cannot control it.
+> If the parent and popup window share the same URL, Test Studio cannot tell the difference between them.
+Thus, during execution Test Studio will randomly connect to one of them and this cannot be controlled.

 ## Popups with Dynamic URL